JonLatane/jonline/README.md

 ### Multi-server usage
 Suppose you have two accounts with friends, say, on `jonline.io` and `bobline.com`.
 To federate your accounts, you may simply pass an `auth_token` from your `bobline.com` account that you use to talk to Bob (who I don't know) into `jonline.io`.
 The general idea is that users can choose to keep their primary account with the person they trust the most.
 Maybe it's not me 😭 But that's fine; I won't even know!

-## Building and running locally
-Use `cargo build` and `cargo run` to run against your local database and memcached.

-## Deploying
-A Dockerfile for a build server (to build for Linux server images) lives in `dockers/build`.
-You don't really need to know the technical details though.
-The `Makefile` may contain additional targets, though this list should be comprehensive for general usage.

-### Deploying the Pre-Built Image
-Pre-built images are available to deploy from `docker.io/jonlatane`.
-Once you've cloned this repo, even without Rust, you can simply `make create_deployment` to deploy a pre-built image.
-Other useful deployment commands include:
-* `make update_deployment` to update to the latest version.
-* `make delete_deployment` to remove your deployment.
-* `make restart_deployment` to restart your deployment.
-* `make get_deployment_pods` to get the pods from your deployment.

-### Building and Deploying Your Own Image
-If you're interested in building your own version of Jonline, you must fork this repo and have your own Docker registry.
-The registry can be private as long as your k8s cluster can talk to it.
-You must update the [`image` in `kubernetes.yaml`](https://github.com/JonLatane/jonline_tonic/blob/main/kubernetes.yaml#L32) and the [`CLOUD_REGISTRY` in `Makefile`](https://github.com/JonLatane/jonline_tonic/blob/main/Makefile#L5) to point at your registry.

-#### Create a Local Registry to host Build Image
-`make create_local_registry` will setup a local container registry, named `local-registry`.
-You only need to do this once, or if you delete the registry.
-Other local registry management commands include:
-* `make stop_local_registry` to stop the registry container.
-* `make destroy_local_registry` to delete the registry container.

-#### Build the `jonline-build` Image
-`make push_builder_local` will build the `jonline-build` image and upload it to your local registry, which we use to build the images we will deploy.
-This allows you to build imaes for Linux servers from you macOS or Windows laptop.
-You only need to do this once, or if `dockers/build/Dockerfile` has been updated.
-* If you want to modify `jonline-build` and use/share it, `make push_builder_cloud` will push it to your remote `CLOUD_REGISTRY` you set in the `Makefile`.

-#### Build an Image to Deploy
-1. First, update `CLOUD_REGISTRY` in the `Makefile` to point to your registry.
-You will not be able to push to `docker.io/jonlatane` 🚫.
-2. `make release` will build your release (essentially, `target/release/jonline_tonic`).
-3. `make push_release_cloud` will build the image and upload it to your Docker registry.
-The version will match that in the `Cargo.toml`.
-    * Be careful!
-If you built with `cargo build --release` and not `make release`, you could end up creating a useless Linux Docker image with a macOS or Windows `jonline-tonic` binary.
-    * You can also `make push_release_local` and test running the image from your local repo before pushing it to your cloud repo.

-#### Deploying your image
-Make sure to update `kubernetes.yaml` and the `Makefile` to point at your docker registry.
-As with the local build, you can simply `make create_deployment` to launch your forked Jonline.